fgrehm/blog/content/blog/2017-11-28-adventures-in-serverless-land-to-support-a-fight-against-corruption.md

-To solve the PDF to text problem we need to [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) those receipts.
+To solve the PDF to text problem we need to [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) those receipts that are basically "scanned pieces of paper" (not a nice PDF generated by Word that you can search with Ctrl+F).
+In other words, they are actually _images_ inside a PDF!
 While we could put together some self hosted infra for this using OSS tools like [Tesseract](https://github.com/tesseract-ocr/tesseract#tesseract-ocr), big players like Google and Microsoft provide OCR as a service with a reasonable price so we don't have to worry about managing & monitoring our own boxes and